-However, the modifications contained in the Draft amendment create in reality a premarket authorization requirement in order to place food supplements on the Belgian market in violation of Directive 2002/46/CE1, articles 34 and 36 of the TFEU and Regulation (EU) 2019/5152.
+However, the modifications contained in the Draft amendment will establish in reality a premarket authorization requirement in order to place food supplements on the Belgian market in violation of Directive 2002/46/CE, articles 34 and 36 of the TFEU and Regulation (EU) 2019/515.
 They also adopt a national definition of "food supplement" which differs from the uniform EU definition provided for in Directive 2002/46/CE.
+Deviating from the harmonized definition, by removing from the definition the term "concentrated sources" will be detrimental.
+One of the main characteristics of food supplements, and also related to their function is that this category of products are concentrated sources.
+The EC Directive 46/2002/EC has established for 22 years now this definition, hence unilateral approaches hinder the good functioning of the Single Market, as well as may create legal uncertainty for the FBO and other National Authorities.